cheeks-cloud/Cheeks-Gallow-View/README.md

 + [BDD](#bdd)

 ## Description
-<p> This is a project that consumes the News API to display news teir sources and their articles</p>
+<p> This is a project where a user can post pictures for viewing from later it also has an admin panel</p>

 ## Installation